 Journeyman: "If Heaven chose to give you eyes, you might as well use them."
-If you take an action to watch an opponent, you get a +X bonus to AC to avoid that opponent's next attack.
+If you take an action to watch an opponent, you get a +X bonus to your next defense roll to avoid that opponent's next attack, where X is your COG (or WIS) modifier.
 If you are underwater, this bonus doubles.

 Expert: "The predator watches twice as hard as his prey."
 When you use the Journeyman ability to watch an opponent, if je misses when he makes an attack against you, you may immediately make an attack against that creature.

 Master: "Choose the ground upon which you fight and your victory will never be in question."
 You can throw a punch that releases a wave of chi that blows away all fluids with 1d8*10'.
 Underwater this creates a pocket of air that lasts for 1d6 rounds and above water this creates a vacuum that lasts for the same amount of time.
 This wave of chi also blows away Oozes, as well as Water and Air Elementals.
 You may only use this ability once per day.